 Our on-line monitoring offerings combine all of our asset protection services, products and systems.
 We provide temporary, periodic and continuous monitoring of static infrastructures such as bridges, pipes, and transformers, as well as dynamic or rotating assets such as pumps, motors, gearboxes, steam and gas turbines.
 Temporary monitoring is typically used when there is a known defect or problem and the condition needs to be monitored until repaired or new equipment can be placed in service.
 Periodic monitoring, or "walk around" monitoring, is used as a preventative maintenance tool to take machine and device readings, on a periodic basis, to observe any change in the assets' condition such as increased vibration or unusual heat buildup and dissipation.
 Continuous monitoring is applied "24/7" on critical assets to observe the earliest onset of a defect and track its progression to avoid catastrophic failure.
 Since 1988, we have provided these solutions to over eighty projects for a variety of industries and applications.
 Our monitoring systems can be accessed both on-site and remotely using state of the art wireless technology and can interface with customer data via the internet or other proprietary secured networks.
 These monitoring systems provide browser -based hierarchical displays of critical information and can include alarm and customer notification options using messaging and email services.
-By simultaneously using different sensing devices such as acoustic emission or sound, vibration, temperature, strain or corrosion gauges, often referred to as sensor fusion, we can monitor and correlate different sensor results to provide more accurate fault failures.
+By simultaneously using different sensing devices such as acoustic emission or sound, vibration, temperature, strain or corrosion gauges, often referred to as sensor fusion, we can monitor and correlate different sensor results to provide more accurate fault detection and location information while reducing or eliminating false alarms.
+The information can also be used to correct operational procedures that contributed to the failures.